 Are the letters too close together?

-What is the kerning?
-The kerning is the space between the letters.
-The kerning can usually be found in the Character pallet or tile in your layout program.
+What is the tracking?
+The tracking is the space between the letters.
+The tracking can usually be found in the Character pallet or tile in your layout program.

 So there you have it, a simple guide to using fonts on your book covers.
 Let me know if you have questions in the comments below.